automerge/automerge-classic/README.md

 //    [ { title: 'Rewrite everything in Haskell', done: true },
 //      { title: 'Reticulate splines', done: false } ] }

 // As our final trick, we can inspect the change history.
+Automerge
-Automerge automatically keeps a log of
+// automatically keeps track of every change, along with the "commit message"
-// every change, along with the "commit message" that you passed to changeset().
-When you query
+// that you passed to changeset().
+When you query that history, it includes both
-// that log, it includes both changes you made locally, and also changes that came from other
+// changes you made locally, and also changes that came from other devices.
+You
-// devices.
-You can also see a snapshot of the application state at any moment in time in the
+// can also see a snapshot of the application state at any moment in time in the
 // past.
 For example, we can count how many cards there were at each point:

+Automerge.getHistory(state1)
-Automerge.getHistory(state1).map(state => [state.changeset.message, state.snapshot.cards.length])
+  .map(state => [state.changeset.message, state.snapshot.cards.length])
 // [ [ 'Initialize card list', 0 ],
 //   [ 'Add card', 1 ],
 //   [ 'Add another card', 2 ],